 Lawful Basis For Processing Including Basis Of Legitimate Interest

-To register you as a new customer or patient and to communicate in relation to the provision of treatment through our products or services
+To register you as a new customer and to communicate in relation to the provision of our products or services

 (a)Performance of a contract with you